0-welding-0-0-weld

 Through WheelTribe, drivers can quickly see whether garage-based welding specialists are available nearby.
 If a mobile service is not suitable for the type of damage, WheelTribe will help connect you with local alloy wheel repair experts who can safely assess and repair cracked wheels.

-What happens if my wheels cant be welded safely?
+What happens if my wheels can't be welded?

-When booking any service, especially alloy wheel welding, through WheelTribe, your wheel will always be professionally inspected by a specialist before any repair work begins.
-This inspection ensures that the wheel can be repaired safely and welded to a professional standard.
+When booking wheel welding services through WheelTribe, wheels will be professionally inspected by a specialist before repair work begins.
+This inspection ensures that the wheel can be welded safely and to a professional standard.

 How do I know if my wheel needs welding?

-Sometimes cracks are clearly visible, particularly along the outer edge of the rim, and are often the result of heavy kerb impacts or hitting potholes.
+Sometimes cracks are clearly visible, particularly along the outer edge of rims, and are often the result of heavy kerb impacts or hitting potholes.
 However, not all cracks are easy to spot.

 Is alloy wheel welding worth it?